denniemok/staff-chat-simplified/README.md

 ### Introduction
 This is a lightweight plugin with exactly one function: facilitates staff communication in-game with a designated chat channel.
 Nothing fancy or complicated is involved.
 What it does is only the simplest task you ever ask for, hence the performance and size. <p>

-Heavily inspired by [Staff Chat](https://www.spigotmc.org/resources/staff-chat.17706/), this version, however, is much more simplified and straightforward and is developed using a minimalist approach.
+Heavily inspired by [Staff Chat](https://www.spigotmc.org/resources/staff-chat.17706/), this version, however, is much more simplified and straightforward and is developed using a minimalist approach. <p>

+Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), now made separated and configurable.

 <hr>